-We accept responsibility if: you or any member of your party is killed or injured as a result of an activity forming part of your holiday arrangements which you booked with us before your departure; or if any part of your holiday arrangements booked with us in the UK, is not as described in the brochure or not of a reasonable standard; if the failure in your holiday arrangements or any death or personal injury is due to any fault on our part or that of our agents or suppliers whilst acting in the course of their employment.
+We accept responsibility if: any part of your holiday arrangements booked with us in the UK, is not as described in the brochure or not of a reasonable standard; if the failure in your holiday arrangements or any death or personal injury is due to any fault on our part or that of our agents or suppliers whilst acting in the course of their employment.
 We do not accept responsibility if the failure, death or personal injury is not caused by any fault of ours or that of our agents or suppliers or is caused by you or someone not connected with your holiday arrangements, or if the failure, death or personal injury is due to unusual or unforeseen circumstances which, even with all due care, we, our agents or suppliers, could not have anticipated or avoided.
 For claims that do not involve personal injury, illness or death, the most we will have to pay if we are liable to you is the price the person affected paid for their holiday (not including insurance premiums and amendment charges).
 We will only have to pay this maximum amount if everything has gone wrong and you have received no benefit from your holiday if you or any member of your party is killed, injured or becomes ill as a result of transport by ship, train, coach or air any liability for which we may have to pay compensation is limited in line with the Athens Convention (applies to transport by ship), the Berne Convention (applies to transport by rail), the Warsaw Convention (applies to transport by air) and the Geneva Convention (applies to transport by road).
 You can get copies of the relevant conventions from us if you ask.
 You should also note that these conventions may limit or remove the carrier’s liability to you and the amount which the carrier has to pay you.
 If we make any payment to you or any member of your party for death, personal injury or illness, you will be asked to assign to us or our insurers the rights you may have to take action against the person or organisation responsible for causing the death, personal injury or illness.
 Our suppliers (such as accommodation or transport providers) have their own booking conditions or conditions of carnage, and these conditions are binding between you and the supplier.
 Some of these conditions may limit or remove the relevant transport provider’s or other supplier’s liability to you.
 You can get copies of such conditions from our offices, or the offices of the relevant supplier.

 10. WHAT DO I NEED TO DO IF I HAVE TO COMPLAIN?